-BASS Coast Health’s Board of Directors accepted the resignation of its longstanding CEO Jan Child.
+BASS Coast Health’s Board of Directors has accepted the resignation of its longstanding CEO Jan Child.

-During Jan’s eight-year tenure, she has been instrumental in driving the growth and success of Bass Coast Health as a sub-regional health service.
+In a statement last Friday, the board paid tribute to Jan’s eight-year tenure, says she has been “instrumental in driving the growth and success of Bass Coast Health as a sub-regional health service”.

 “Informed by patient and community needs, Jan has secured important clinical partnerships, introduced a range of new services and improved pathways of care,” he said.